19hours/sg-statutes/Acts/Regulation of Imports and Exports Act.md

 (d) any officer or class or description of officers appointed by the Minister by notification in theGazetteto exercise the powers and perform the duties conferred and imposed on an authorised officer by this Act;

-“Board” means the International Enterprise Singapore Board established under section 3 of the International Enterprise Singapore Board Act;
+“Board” means the International Enterprise Singapore Board established under section 3 of the International Enterprise Singapore Board Act (Cap.
+143B);

 [17/2002 wef 01/04/2002]